sathwika-13-reddy/digital_electronics_internship/README.md

-# what is digital electronics
+# What is digital electronics

 DEFINATION:
 Definition	Digital electronics is a branch of electronics that deals with digital signals — signals that have only two discrete levels: HIGH (1) and LOW (0).
 It is the foundation of computers, digital communication, and modern electronic devices.